KIDS IN WORSHIP

 KIDS BELONG IN BENEDICTION CHURCH!

 Children are not a distraction.
-In some church traditions, parents view worship as a ‘break’ from their kids, but that’s not our approach.
+Some parents view a church service as a ‘break’ from their kids, but that’s not our approach.
 Our aim is to prepare kids and families for lifelong discipleship, and we think the best way to do that is together.
-We believe kids should be included and integrated, not hidden in another room on the other side of the building for the whole gathering.
-We also believe kids learn best about worship by watching and imitating others (especially their parents).
+We want kids to be included, not segregated.
+We also believe kids learn best by watching and imitating others (especially their parents).

 THE WHO-GOES-WHERE ON SUNDAYS:

-BABIES and TODDLERS: Wee ones who need a change of scenery may use the play zone and toys located on the floor.
+BABIES and TODDLERS: Little ones who need a change of scenery may use the play zone and toys located on the floor at the back of the room.
 Toddlers in this space must be supervised, and never left unattended.

 NURSING MOMS: Nursing moms are welcome to breastfeed where they feel comfortable.
 Should you wish to do so in private, we reserve a pew at the back of the room (behind the stained glass divider) for nursing moms.

-SCHOOL-AGED KIDS (about 5yrs and up) are invited (though not required) to remain with parents during the teaching portion.
-Dry erase boards, art supplies, and other activities will be provided.
+SCHOOL-AGED KIDS (about 5yrs and up) are invited to remain with parents during the teaching portion.
+We’ve made dry erase boards, art supplies, and other activities available to help you learn

 KIDS TAKING COMMUNION WITH PARENTS?

 For several reasons, biblical and otherwise, children may join in Communion with parents’ permission.
-For a thorough defence of kids in Communion, listen to our message “Lessons in Table Manners” (from 1Corinthians 11:17-34) which you can download in MP3 format here.
+For a defence of kids in Communion, listen to our message “Lessons in Table Manners” which you can download in MP3 format here.

 AFTER WORD + TABLE